container-storage-interface/spec/spec.md

   // This field is REQUIRED.
   repeated VolumeCapability volume_capabilities = 3;

-  // Plugin specific parameters passed in as opaque key-value pairs.
+  // Plugin specific creation-time parameters passed in as opaque
-  // This field is OPTIONAL.
-The Plugin is responsible for parsing and
+  // key-value pairs.
+This field is OPTIONAL.
+The Plugin is responsible
-  // validating these parameters.
-COs will treat these as opaque. map<string, string> parameters = 4;
+  // for parsing and validating these parameters.
+COs will treat
+  // these as opaque.
+  map<string, string> parameters = 4;

   // Secrets required by plugin to complete volume creation request.